 How did I get to this point?
 It’s called maintenance.
 Choose your team with care and knowledge.
 A-Fib is an electrical problem of the heart.
 Start with an electrophysiologist and a cardiologist.
 Ask questions and be educated in new techniques and meds.
 Talk to others with similar problems.
 FIND A SUPPORT GROUP.

 I belong to 2 heart support groups.
 Healing Hearts of Central Ohio meets each month at the Ross Heart Hospital in Columbus, Ohio.
 After a quick heart healthy supper starting at 6 PM, we talk to each other about our problems and treatments then watch and listen to one or two doctors who specialize in caring for the heart.
-Talks cover subjects like atrial fib and heart rhythm devices, heart failure, valve problems, congestive heart failure, heart transplants, nutrition, exercise, by-pass surgeries, care givers, medications, and sleep apnea.
+Talks cover subjects like atrial fib and heart rhythm devices, heart failure, valve problems, congestive heart failure, heart transplants, nutrition, exercise, by-pass surgeries, care givers, medications, sleep apnea, and genetics.

 Yes, sleep apnea goes along with atrial fib.
 It’s more likely to appear in men.
 Does gender play a part in atrial fib studies?
 Yes, but studies change and new information and managed cures are happening all the time.

 I learned an interesting theory in the Pour Your Heart Out support group meeting that I attended last week.
 Dr. John Hummel, my electrophysiologist and hero, was one of the speakers.
 When a question from the audience was asked as to why there are so few female electrophysiologists, it was suggested that it’s because of the constant radiation and women in their child-bearing years are very careful not to be exposed to radiation.